Botspot/pi-apps/README.md

 > - You can look through the [list of app requests](https://github.com/Botspot/pi-apps/issues) and help create the scripts for them.
 > - If you see someone complaining about a broken app on Youtube, Reddit, or Facebook, please encourage them to join the [Pi-Apps Discord](https://discord.gg/RXSTvaUvuu) or to [open an issue](https://github.com/Botspot/pi-apps/issues/new) to get the problem solved.
 (I'm not on those sites very often.)
 > - You could help troubleshoot/diagnose issues others are having.

-## Privacy regarding analytics

-Pi-Apps takes analytic data which gives Botspot access to the following data:
-Which Apps are being installed
-Countries which apps are being downloaded from

-However this data does not label you, only generic data to see which apps are favorite :)

-If you do not wish to participate in the data collection you are welcome to withdraw by going to Pi-Apps Settings and changing the `Enable Analytics` setting to off, this means the Pi-apps downloads straight from source rather than going through bit.ly.